Genuine $k$-partite correlations and entanglement in the ground state of the Dicke model for interacting qubits: Results

 where $\ell$ is the number of particles in the reduced density matrix $\rho_{\ell}$ and $d$ is the dimension of the smallest subsystem between the subsystems with $\ell$ particles and its complement with $N-\ell$ particles.

 In the lower panel of the Fig. \ref{fig:qfi.vs.eta.vs.lambda}, we calculate the generalized global entanglement $E^{(\ell)}_{G}$ for $\lambda=0$, $\ell=1,2,3,4$, and $5$ qubits.
-The average entanglement between the qubits increases as the interaction strength gets larger, behaving like a ladder with steps in each first-order QPT.
-In the region of the W-state, first QPT, the generalized global entanglement are equal $E^{(1)}_G=4(N-1)/N^2=0.64$ and $E^{(2)}_G=16(N-2)/(3N^2)=0.64$, as shown by Oliveira \textit{et al.} \cite{Oliveira_2006a}.
+The average entanglement between qubits increases in discrete steps as we increase the qubit-qubit interaction strength.
+The step transitions happens at each first-order QPT.
+In the region with corresponding ground state W-state, the generalized global entanglement is equal to $E^{(1)}_G=4(N-1)/N^2=0.64$ and $E^{(2)}_G=16(N-2)/(3N^2)=0.64$, as shown by Oliveira \textit{et al.} \cite{Oliveira_2006a}.
+These results are crucial for understanding the extent of generalized global entanglement in the Dicke model, as the Quantum Fisher Information (QFI) only serves as a witness to genuine $k$-partite entanglement without quantifying its magnitude.
+Additionally, as shown in Ref. \cite{robles_ground_2015}, the system also exhibits pairwise qubit entanglement, evidenced by a nonzero concurrence.